noether/GNC/README.md

 ILLUSTRATIVE EXAMPLE OF A KALMAN FILTER
 ---------------------------------------------------------
-The code has been tested in:
+The code has been tested with:

 python 2.7.12